Twentieth Air Force: Operations from CBI Theater

 On the night 10–11 August, 56 B-29s staged through British air bases in Ceylon attacked the Plajdoe oil storage facilities at Palembang on Sumatra in Indonesia.
 This involved a 4030-mile, 19-hour mission from Ceylon to Sumatra, the longest American air raid of the war.
 Other B-29s laid mines in the Moesi River.
 At the same time, a third batch of B-29s attacked targets in Nagasaki.
 These raids all showed a lack of operational control and inadequate combat techniques, drifting from target to target without a central plan and were largely ineffective.

 In Washington, it was decided that new leadership was needed for Twentieth Air Force.
-General Wolfe's replacement was Major General Curtis E. LeMay, who arrived in India on 29 August.
+General Wolfe's replacement was Major General Curtis LeMay, who arrived in India on 29 August.
 Supply problems and aircraft accidents were still preventing a fully effective concentration of force and effort.
 In addition, Japanese defensive efforts were becoming more effective.

 By late 1944, it was becoming apparent that B-29 operations against Japan staged out of bases in China and India were far too expensive in men and materials and would have to be stopped.
 In December 1944, the Joint Chiefs of Staff made the decision that Operation Matterhorn would be phased out, and the 58th Bombardment Wing's B-29s would be moved to newly captured bases in the Marianas in the central Pacific.
 The last raid out of China was flown on 15 January 1945, which was an attack on targets in Formosa (Taiwan).
 The 58th Bombardment Wing then redeployed to new bases in the Marianas in February.